Graduate Program Comprehensive Exam Guidelines for Ph.D. Students

 The astronomy version of the exam tests your knowledge of both astronomy and relevant physics.
 Prior to 2020 astronomy students took a two-day exam.
 The first day of the exam was same exam that the PhD (Physics) students took.
 The second day of the exam was specific to astronomy.
 In 2020 the department switched to a single-day exam which will test both astronomy and physics.
 Students in the PhD in astronomy program should request the astro version of the exam.

 The subject material of the PhD (Astro) candidacy exam is at the level of the eight graduate courses that are core to the astronomy content at UBC (their outlines are linked to at the bottom of this section so that you can judge the material covered in these courses).
 The candidacy exam questions will be comparable to final examination questions in those courses, although they may be constructed in a way that bridges some of the topics (in line with the philosophy that the candidacy exam is testing broad background in graduate astronomy).
-As for the Physics candidacy exam, you may bring and use both sides of a regular 8.5x11" piece of paper for a formula sheet you have prepared, and use a handheld, non-graphing calculator.
+You may bring and use two double-sided formula sheets you have prepared yourself (size: 8.5"x11"), and use a handheld, non-graphing calculator.

 Relevant course syllabi for the astronomy exam are here: